deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 The little wooden '*Eden*' sign that Sara had once given them rattled when Ava opened the door.
 She paused on seeing him and then threw herself straight into a hug with such force that, despite the disparity between her mass and his strength, Adam had to take a step back to absorb her.

 "Oh my god, Adam!" she couldn't even fit her arms all the way around him.
 She'd been right: things had changed.
 "Are you okay?
-People are saying Legsy didn't come back…?!"
+People are saying Legsy didn't come back...?!"

 "Yeah."
-Adam nodded "He, uh…"
+Adam nodded "He, uh..."

 Ava made a sad, almost childish little sound of loss.
-"Are you…alright?"
+"Are you...alright?"

 "I wouldn't have come back if not for him."
 Adam told her.
 "Or Leo, either.
-They…None of us would."
+They...None of us would."

 She retreated into the apartment and sat down on the couch.
 "Goddammit."

 Adam shut the door as he entered and sat next to her.
-"Yeah…"
+"Yeah..."

 There was a melancholy silence for a little while, which Adam finally broke.
-"Legsy…gave me some advice, before we headed out.
-This may not be the best time to follow up on it, but…"
+"Legsy...gave me some advice, before we headed out.
+This may not be the best time to follow up on it, but..."

-"…What?"
+"...What?"

-"He…helped me figure out what you are to me."
+"He...helped me figure out what you are to me."

 Ava blinked at him, then turned to face him, giving him her attention.

 Adam took her hand.
-"You're…this amazing, gorgeous, talented woman that I'd like to get to know better." he said.
+"You're...this amazing, gorgeous, talented woman that I'd like to get to know better." he said.

 Ava paused, but then a smile broke through on her face like the dawn rising.
 "Yeah?"